ediamin/google-fonts-downloader/README.md

     ├── DXI1ORHCpsQm3Vp6mXoaTYnF5uFdDttMLvmWuJdhhgs.ttf
     └── k3k702ZOKiLJc3WVjuplzInF5uFdDttMLvmWuJdhhgs.ttf
 ```
 So the path in the font in the css file is `url(../fonts/font-file.ttf)`.
-So if you use different directory structure to manage your assets the change the **line no 57** in downloader.php.
+So if you use different directory structure to manage your assets, then change the **line no 57** in downloader.php.